Pete Mattila Sculptor / Blacksmith / Designer

 Majority of work held in private collections in Australia and the USA.

-2017-2018 collaboration work and design with Kirsha Kichele Mona
+2017–2018 Collaboration work and design with Kirsha Kichele, MONA, Tasmania, Australia.

 2015 Queen Victoria Museum QVMAG Tasmania, Australia.

-Major work purchased by University of Tasmania, 2014.
+2014 Major work purchased by University of Tasmania, Australia.

 2011 Tasmanian Graduate Research Scholarship ($25 000)